All Edelrid Products

 Locking vs. Non-locking

-Non-locking carabiners are lighter, quicker to clip or unclip but can accidentally open.
-Ideal for racking gear or for quickdraws.
+Non-locking carabiners: Lighter, quicker to clip or unclip but can accidentally open; ideal for racking gear or for quickdraws

-D shape: Strongest shape, excellent for most kinds of climbing.
-Ideal for racking trad gear.
+- D shape: Strongest shape, excellent for most kinds of climbing

 Gate Types

-Wire-gate: Lightweight, less likely to vibrate open during a fall or freezing shut.
+- Wire-gate: Lightweight, less likely to freeze or vibrate open during a fall

 Read full article: The 7 Best Climbing Harnesses of 2025: Staff Picks